Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: The model

-\end{proposition} Note that in \citep{BC17}, the equivalence between Assumption \ref{NAQT} and condition \ref{valaki} is established.
-In the case where there is only one risky asset and one period, the interpretation of \eqref{valaki} is straightforward.
-It simply means that there exists a prior (i.e. some probability $P^{+}$) for which the price of the risky asset increases enough and an other one ($P^{-}$) for which the price decreases, $i.e$ $P^{\pm} \left( \mp \Delta S(\cdot)<-\alpha\right)> \alpha$ where $\alpha>0$.
+\end{small} Note that ${D}^{t+1}(\o^{t})$ is a vector space for all $\omega^{t} \in \Omega^{t}_{NA}$. \end{proposition} In the case where there is only one risky asset and one period, the interpretation of \eqref{valaki} is straightforward.
+It simply means that there exists a prior (i.e. some probability measure $P^{+}$) for which the price of the risky asset increases enough and an other one ($P^{-}$) for which the price decreases, i.e. $P^{\pm} \left( \mp \Delta S(\cdot)<-\alpha\right)> \alpha$ where $\alpha>0$.
 The number $\a$ serves as a measure of the gain/loss and of their size.
-Note that for an agent buying or selling some quantity of the risky asset, there is always a prior in which she is exposed to a potential loss \\ For all $x \geq 0$, we introduce the set of terminal wealth including the possibility of throwing away money defined by
+In the general case there is always a prior in which an agent is exposed to a potential loss when buying or selling some quantity of risky assets.
+Note that in \citep{BC19}, the equivalence between Assumption \ref{NAQT} and condition \eqref{valaki} is established.